Disclosure

 Dark patterns

 On the other extreme are tools that allow no opt-out functionality, such as Meta's suite of tools.
 They have the benefit of gaining access to more training data, but at the cost of further degrading their trust and integrity with the public.
-For a company as large as theirs, perhaps the means justify the end (yuck).
+For a company as large as theirs, perhaps the means justify the end.
 It's up to you to determine if you are willing to take that risk at the cost of user autonomy.
-I guess I made my opinion known.

-• Give users the option to opt out from interacting with AI by having it announce its presence or by requiring consent before someone is recorded
+• Allow opt out.
+Give users the option to opt out from interacting with AI by having it announce its presence or by requiring consent before someone is recorded.
+A disclosure alone may not be sufficient to capture consent.

 Examples